-In most cases, the possibility of uterine sarcoma is suggested by certain symptoms.
-These symptoms do not always mean that a woman has a uterine sarcoma.
-In fact, they are more often caused by something else, such as non-cancerous changes in the uterus, pre-cancerous overgrowth of the endometrium, or endometrial carcinoma.
-Still, if you are having these problems, you should see a doctor to see find the cause and get any needed treatment.
+Certain symptoms might suggest you have a uterine sarcoma.
+But these symptoms don't always mean that a woman has uterine sarcoma.
+More often they are caused by something else, such as non-cancerous changes in the uterus (like fibroids), pre-cancer overgrowth of the endometrium, or endometrial carcinoma.
+Still, if you're having these problems, see a doctor as soon as possible to find the cause and get any needed treatment.

-About 10% of women with uterine sarcomas have a vaginal discharge that does not have any visible blood.
-A discharge is most often a sign of infection or another benign condition, but it also can be a sign of cancer.
-Any abnormal discharge should be investigated by your health care professional.
+Some women with uterine sarcomas have a vaginal discharge that does not have any blood.
+A discharge is most often a sign of infection or another non-cancer condition, but it also can be a sign of cancer.
+Any abnormal discharge should be checked by a health care provider.

-When they are first diagnosed, about 10% of women with uterine sarcomas have pelvic pain and/or a mass (tumor) that can be felt.
-You or your doctor may be able to feel the mass in your uterus, or you might have a feeling of fullness in your pelvis.
+Some women with uterine sarcomas might have pain in the pelvis or the abdomen and/or a mass (lump) that can be felt.
+You or your doctor may be able to feel the mass in your uterus, or you might have a feeling of fullness in your belly and/or pelvis.

 A mass in the pelvis might push on the bladder which can cause you to urinate (pee) more often than usual.
 It might also disturb the bowels and cause constipation.

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.